philipphager/clax/README.md

 However, the modular design of CLAX also allows for more complex models from [two-tower models](https://dl.acm.org/doi/abs/10.1145/3477495.3531837), [mixture models](https://dl.acm.org/doi/abs/10.1145/3477495.3531837), or plugging-in custom FLAX modules as model parameters.
 We provide usage examples for getting started under [examples/](https://github.com/philipphager/clax/tree/main/examples).

-## Development & Reproducibility
+## Reproducibility & Development

-This guide covers how to set up CLAX for development and reproduce the experiments from our paper.
+In the following, we cover how to reproduce the experiments from our paper or how to set up a fork of CLAX for development.

 ### Initial Setup
 1. **Install the UV package manager**
    UV is a fast Python dependency manager.
 Install it from: https://github.com/astral-sh/uv